cmod/craigstarter/README.md

 Crowdfunding campaigns are great ways to "activate" communities.
 Shared goals and a sense of "unlocking" a creative project help incentivize consolidated and immediate action.

 Kickstarter is an excellent way to run a crowdfunding campaign.
 But if you already have a community built up, and have communication channels in place (via a newsletter, for example), and already run an online shop, then Kickstarter can be unnecessarily cumbersome.
 Kickstarter's 10% fee is also quite hefty.
-By leaning on Shopify's flexible Liquid templating system and reasonable CC processing fees, an independent publisher running a campaign can save some ~$7,000 for every $100,000 of sales by using SP-starter instead of Kickstarter.
+By leaning on Shopify's flexible Liquid templating system and reasonable CC processing fees, an independent publisher running a campaign can save some ~$7,000 for every $100,000 of sales by using Craigstarter instead of Kickstarter.
 That's materially meaningful, especially in the world of books.

 ### Advantages and disadvantages
-The goal of SP-starter is to provide a straightforward way for folks to run crowdfunding campaigns on their Shopify shop without having to pay a monthly fee for metafield editing plugins or other crowdfunding plugins.
+The goal of Craigstarter is to provide a straightforward way for folks to run crowdfunding campaigns on their Shopify shop without having to pay a monthly fee for metafield editing plugins or other crowdfunding plugins.

-SP-starter offers the following benefits over Kickstarter:
+Craigstarter offers the following benefits over Kickstarter:

 - free to use / modify
 - only pay Shopify's payments fee (~2.8%) instead of Kickstarter's fee (~10%)